conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 ### Topic Policy
 Topic Policies force Application Teams to conform to Topic rules set at their ApplicationInstance level.
 Typical use case include:
-- Safeguarding from invalid or risky Topic Configuration
+- Safeguarding from invalid or risky Topic configuration
 - Enforcing naming convention
 - Enforcing metadata